Bashar Resan: International career

 On 4 September 2014, Resan made his International debut against Peru in a friendly match that ended 0–2 for Peru.
 He went onto will make his full international debut for Iraq at the age of just 17 years, 8 months and 13 days after first coming to prominence in the Iraqi league in 2010 at the age of 14.
-After qualifying for the Olympics, the player gave his AFC U-23 winners' medal to a mother whose son was one of 1,700 Iraqi soldiers martyred in the Speicher massacre in 2014.
+He was part of the team which achieved the 2016 AFC U-23 bronze medal.